Uganda Money Information and Tips for Tourists – Travelers

 ATMs are located in cities and towns, and you can easily withdraw Ugandan Shillings at your convenience.

 All this avoids having a bunch of cash on you that you do not need.
-Meals, Hotels, activities are all included in your Safari.
+Meals, Hotels, and activities are all included in your Safari.

 Can I use the Banks in Uganda?